-With FlexCDM, the Flexible Customer Data Model, ConSol CM provides a data model which can define contact and company data in various constellations.
-In this way, you can define very simple, one-level data models which only contain contact data (e.g., name, phone number, email address, address) and complex, two-level models which contain contact data (e.g., name, phone number, email address) and company data (e.g., address, zip code, company size).
+ConSol CM provides a customer data model which can define contact and company data in various constellations.
+In this way, you can define very simple, one-level data models which only contain contact data (e.g., name, phone number, email address) and complex, two-level models which contain contact data (e.g., name, phone number, email address) and company data (e.g., address, zip code, company size).
 You can define different models within one system, you can configure relations between customers, and add activities to contacts and companies.
-Please refer to the Customer Data Model section, starting with chapter The CM Customer Data Model - FlexCDM, for details about all components of FlexCDM.
+Please refer to the Customer Data Model section, starting with chapter Introduction to Customer Data Models, for details about all components.